barpilot/rancher-operator/README.md

 ### For a KaaS team

-A Kubernetes as a Service Team can add some default features to a cluster :
+A Kubernetes as a Service Team can add some default features to a cluster:
 - log
 - monitoring
 - ingress